libprima/PRIMA.jl/README.md

   equality constraints, and linear inequality constraints.

-All these algorithms are trust region methods where the variables are updated according to an affine or quadratic local approximation interpolating the objective function at a given number of points (set by keyword `npt` by some of the algorithms).
+All these algorithms are trust region methods where the variables are updated according to an affine or a quadratic local approximation interpolating the objective function at a given number of points (set by keyword `npt` by some of the algorithms).
 No derivatives of the objective function are needed.
 These algorithms are well suited to problems with a non-analytic objective function